-- (i) formally define SDCMs, their solutions, stochastic interventions, and a graphical representation; - (ii) study existence and uniqueness of the solutions for given initial conditions; - (iii) discuss under which conditions SDCMs equilibrate to SCMs as time tends to infinity; - (iv) relate the properties of the SDCM to those of the equilibrium SCM.
+- (i) formally define SDCMs, their solutions, stochastic interventions, and a graphical representation; - (ii) study existence and uniqueness of the solutions for given initial conditions; - (iii) provide Markov properties for SDCMs with initial conditions; - (iv) discuss under which conditions SDCMs equilibrate to SCMs as time tends to infinity; - (v) relate the properties of the SDCM to those of the equilibrium SCM.

-The correspondence between SCMs and equilibrated SDCMs enables one to leverage the wealth of statistical tools and discovery methods available for SCMs when studying the causal semantics of a large class of stochastic dynamical systems.
+This correspondence between SCMs and equilibrated SDCMs enables one to leverage the wealth of statistical tools and discovery methods available for SCMs when studying the causal semantics of a large class of stochastic dynamical systems.
 We illustrate the theory with several well-known examples from different scientific domains.